Nutrition! Longevity! Biohacking!

 - Got iodine?
 Maybe you need more, possibly to treat a thyroid condition that mainstream medicine isn’t very good at picking up.
 Or maybe you have skin problems, ovarian issues, fibrocystic breast disease, prostate problems, or problems in just about any other gland in your body.
 Here are three perspectives:

 - Dr. Brownstein is an interesting character.
 He’s a bit less rigorous than I prefer, and it’s somewhat difficult for me to decide just exactly where he is on the visionary vs. quack scale.
-Still, he has a lot of interesting things to say; if even half of them are true, then supplementing with iodine is probably a pretty good idea.
+Still, he has a lot of interesting things to say; if even a quarter of them are true, then supplementing with iodine is probably a pretty good idea.

-- Dr. Jorge Flechas also gives an impressive lecture, one that might convince you of the critical importantance of iodine for intelligent kids/ADD prevention, immune system function, reduction of cystic disease all over the body (thyroid, breasts, ovaries, among other places), prevention of breast and prostate cancers (among others), skin health, fibromyalgia symptoms, and much, much more.
+- Dr. Jorge Flechas also gives an impressive lecture, one that might convince you of the critical importance of iodine for intelligent kids/ADD prevention, immune system function, reduction of cystic disease all over the body (thyroid, breasts, ovaries, among other places), prevention of breast and prostate cancers (among others), skin health, fibromyalgia symptoms, and much, much more.

 - This article by Sally Fallon Morell of the Weston A. Price foundation provides an excellent (and much more balanced) look at the pros and cons of iodine supplementation.
 Ultimately it still leaves me feeling good about iodine supplements, but it makes clear that there can be some significant issues to consider that Drs.
 Brownstein and Flechas don’t really get into.
-Iodine is potentially toxic for some people under some circumstances; before you start significantly supplementing it, you should at minimum make sure you’re replete in selenum and magnesium.
+Iodine is potentially toxic for some people under some circumstances; before you start significantly supplementing it, you should at minimum make sure you’re replete in selenium and magnesium.
 Failure to do so can lead to autoimmune (Hashimoto’s) thyroiditis – or possibly worse.

-- There’s been a lot of debate back and forth about where there is such a thing as “non-celiac gluten sensitivity” (NCGS).
+- There’s been a lot of debate back and forth about there is such a thing as “non-celiac gluten sensitivity” (NCGS).
 It so happens that the more I learn about it, the less I think that NCGS is a real issue.
 That said, the NCGS supporters are still onto a very real problem – they just (oops) accidentally fingered the wrong culprit.
 Huh?
 Well, beyond the myriad health problems caused by high-carb foods such as refined wheat, it turns out that there are other wheat proteins that coexist with gluten that do indeed cause a lot of people a lot of problems.
 In fact, they might even be the real cause of much of what has previously been thought to be celiac disease.
 They’re called amylase trypsin inhibitors (ATIs) and you can read about them here.